 If this part of the OOS investigation confirms the OOS result and is successful in identifying its root cause, the OOS investigation may be terminated and the product rejected.
 However, a failure investigation that extends to other batches or products that may have been associated with the specific failure must be completed (§ 211.192).
-If any material was reprocessed after additional testing, the investigation should include comments and the signatures of appropriate production and quality control personnel.
+If any material was reprocessed after additional testing, the investigation should include comments and the signatures of appropriate personnel, including production and QU personnel.